-In 2021, Microsoft announced that the Microsoft Edge browser is replacing Internet Explorer (IE).
-They plan to retire the IE desktop application on June 15, 2022.
+Please remember, Microsoft will be retiring the Internet Explorer (IE) desktop application on June 15, 2022.
 Edge is a faster, more secure, and a more modern browser than IE.